fredericd/Koha-Plugin-Tamil-Mirabel/README.md

   qu'ils ne possèdent pas
 * **1.0.8** / sep.
 2022 — Pour version récente de Koha
 * **1.0.9** / jui.
 2023 - Liste OPAC des titres > 1000
+* **2.0.0** / jui.
+2024 - Affichage page de résultat.
+Templates paramétrables.
+  Filtrage/masquage.
+Affichage pour notices non revues avec filtrage par date.

 ## LICENCE

-This software is copyright (c) 2022 by Tamil s.a.r.l..
+This software is copyright (c) 2024 by Tamil s.a.r.l..

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.